Over Hundred Firms Registered To Audit Public Interest Companies - UrduPoint

 Over Hundred Firms Registered To Audit Public Interest Companies

+As many as 101 audit firms have been registered so far by the Audit Oversight Board (AOB) since its establishment in August 2016, aiming at enhancing the quality of audit of financial statements of public interest entities

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Sep, 2019 ) :As many as 101 audit firms have been registered by the Audit Oversight Board (AOB) since its establishment in August 2016, aiming at enhancing the quality of audit of financial statements of public interest entities.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Sep, 2019 ) :As many as 101 audit firms have been registered so far by the Audit Oversight Board (AOB) since its establishment in August 2016, aiming at enhancing the quality of audit of financial statements of public interest entities.

 The Audit Oversight Body, a regulatory body, was established under the Part-IXC OF The SECP Act, 1997, to enhance audit quality and reliability of financial statements that were a key source of information to investors and other stakeholders.